discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 **Step 4: Sword skills**

 This last step will not contribute much to your consistent DPS but can increase your burst by a good amount which is especially important on fights with shorter phases.
-We will use <Skill name="Symbol of Blades"/> and <Skill name="Zealots Defense"/> once at the start of the fight, then swap to Greatsword and only swap back shortly before the boss dies or phases to cast these 2 skills again.
+We will use <Skill name="Symbol of Blades"/> and <Skill name="Zealots Defense"/> at the start of the fight, then swap to Greatsword and do our regular rotation.

 The opener should now look like this:
 1. <Skill name="Sword of Justice"/>